luizsignorelli/classnamer/README.markdown

 ## Copyright

-This code is distributed under an MIT-style copyright license.
+This code is distributed under the MITt license.
 See the LICENSE file for details.